Magic-JD/indolang/README.md

 3) Users can add new words to the dictionary.
 4) Users can test themselves using words from the dictionary.

+Notes:
-Note - additional contributer (floorboardMan) is me committing with a device linked to another account.
+- additional contributer (floorboardMan) is me committing with a device linked to another account.
+- The application.properties file has been replaced with an example file which shows the structure without showing my password.